tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 5. Instructor Do: Imbalanced Data (5 min)

-Go to the slideshow and navigate to the Imbalanced Data section.
+Go to the slideshow, navigate to the Imbalanced Data section, and review the slides.

 * Imbalanced data describes cases when one or more classes in the data are much more or less frequent than the other class(es).
 We will be working with binary (two-class) classification tasks for simplicity, but imbalanced data is a problem in multi-class tasks as well.